International Day of Peace, World Peace DayBy Nepali Patro (Sudan Bhattarai Upadhyaya) in International Days .

 The main purpose of the United Nations Charter issued in the year 1945 after the Second world war was to “establish peace by stopping the war.”
 The preamble to the Universal Declaration of Human Rights, 1948, emphasizes that “the recognition of rights is the establishment of justice and peace.”

 The United Nations has been issuing declarations from time to time combining the rights of peace and other violent activities taking place in the world.
 In a developing country like Nepal where there has been a long and strong conflict, it is very necessary to have more peace debates between concerned authorities so that there is no more conflict in the future, and peace is restored forever.
-People want peace on the one hand and violence on the other because lots of time, the same person has different qualities.
-Peace and violence, it is like a coin having two sides and the whole world is now in the distress of violence and peace.
+People want peace on the one hand and violence on the other because lots of times, the same person has different qualities.
+Peace and violence, it is like a coin that has two sides and the whole world is now in distress between violence and peace.

 In the end

 In Nepal, on this occasion, the Ministry of Peace and Reconstruction has been awarding the best district among the peace committees in 75 districts every year.
 These kinds of awards are awarded to Individuals and organizations who have made significant contributions to the peace process.
-Some even receive Awards on the occasion of International Peace Day for their contribution in enhancing the society at the international level.
-But, awards, Light Procession or any kind of programs do not hold any importance nor does it help to enhance peace and reduce violence as long as people are not educated about this day.
-Until and unless they are not educated about this day and the importance of this day all the programs mentioned above cannot have any importance nor meaning at all.
+Some even receive Awards on the occasion of International Peace Day for their contribution in enhancing society at the international level.
+But, awards, Light Procession, or any kind of program do not hold any importance nor does it help to enhance peace and reduce violence as long as people are not educated about this day.
+Until and unless they are not educated about this day and the importance of this day all the programs mentioned above cannot have any importance or meaning at all.
 To Read this article in the Nepali Language please click here.